 The NHS app is self explanatory but does need a formal ID and for you to do a short video so you you may need some one to help you.

 The staff here can help with on line access using the form below but please be patient if there is a waiting list to begin with.

 The form to request access can be downloaded here.2.-Online-Access-Patient-Request-Form (1)

 Section 2 – Important Information – Please read before submitting this form

-This form will take 10 working days from receipt to action.
+This form will take 30 working days from receipt to action.
 Once we have opened your record for you to access, your login details will be sent via email to the account you have stated on this form.
-If you have not supplied a secure email address then you can collect the login details from your local surgery at the Reception desk.

 It will be your responsibility to keep your login details and password safe and secure.
 If you know or suspect that your record has been accessed by someone that you have not agreed should see it, then you should change your password immediately.

 If you can’t do this for some reason, we recommend that you contact the practice so that they can remove online access until you are able to reset your password.